hashicorp/terraform-cdk/examples/python/provisioner/README.md

 # Python-Provisioner

-This example shows how one can use provisioners in python.
+This example shows how one can use provisioners in Python.

 ## Usage